services and programs

 Some seizures are not very noticeable, while others are disabling.
 They may be a symptom of an underlying problem, and can be triggered by many things, such as an illness, head injury and sleep deprivation.
 Every patient is different, and it can take time to find the right combination of therapies that will be most effective for your child.
 Our level 3 epilepsy center offers the most advanced care in treating and diagnosing seizure disorders.

-ketogenic diet therapy
+ketogenic diet therapy program

 The ketogenic diet is a very specialized diet that can help reduce seizures in some patients.
 Approximately one-third of children who follow ketogenic diet therapy have greater than 90 percent seizure reduction.
 Another third of children have at least 50 percent seizure reduction with ketogenic diet therapy.